jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/adminAccountSettings/domains/domains.rst

 .. toctree::

-Domains configuration allows manage owned to you domanins, activate and deactivate domains inside platform.
+Domains configuration allows manage owned to you domains, activate and deactivate domains inside platform.
-Domains neccessary to add and verify if you need to create users on platform with domain you owned.
+Domains necessary to add and verify if you need to create users on platform with domain you owned.

 How to add domain?